blalop/bodies/README.md

 `spiral.txt`: A round galaxy becomes a spiral one.

-Credits to Adam Chin and Rohan Kapadia.
+Credits of the input files to Adam Chin and Rohan Kapadia.